JazzMaster/LazGFX/README.md

 X11 and WinAPI use similar core routines and methods but dont provide a "canvas" (drawable area) by themselves.

-X11 is a socket API(packet based communications)- and complicates this even more with 3D OGL calls.

 Window managers(Unices) take over the rest of what you interact with.

 (There is no assumed "core theme or X11 toolkit engine" on unices.
 The user has to choose what to install and use.)

 3D:
 OpenGL(OGL)-

 	is very picky about how data is manipulated.

 DirectX-

 	may not have this problem

-This unit (LazGraphics)Can be ported to use the following languages:
+This unit (LazGraphics) SHOULD be ported to use the following languages:

+		Ada (NASA,etc)
 		Basic(FreeBasic/QB64)
-		VB(gambas or VB.NET)
+		VB(gambas/MS-VB)
 		python(PySDL)
-		C/VC/C sharp (backport at your own peril)
+		C/VC/C sharp (backport at your own peril- NO C HERE.)

--DONT EVEN ASK about assembler.
+-DONT ASK about assembler.
+The reson behind this is such:

+		Compiler options often out perform (even with more code) inline ASSEMBLER

+Yeh-- its a weird quirk.

+So if performance is lacking(usually in math areas)-

+		First-
+				Use better compile time optimizations
+		Second-
+				Use more efficient Logic methods
+		Third-
+				Try another method of implementation like OGL/DirectX vs WinAPI/Xlib

+Ive tried to do the second for you- as best possible.

 Try to keep the ports HERE- DO NOT FORK unnecessarily.
+I will be happy to import code.

 ---

-state:  RELEASE .80
+state:  RELEASE freeze at .80
-(main unit being posted shortly)
+master branch: code is unstable WIP (sorry)

 -Some primitives and detectGraph missing.

+Portions untested as an API:

--Fonts, SDLCore, put/getpixels tested working with sdl v1 -lines/rects tested w sdl v1
+-Fonts, SDLCore, put/getpixels tested working (with sdl v1) -lines/rects tested (w sdl v1)
--event input and rendering mainloop tested working with sdl v1
+-event input and rendering mainloop tested (working with sdl v1)

 (Travis CL doesnt work with Pascal sources.
 You wont see the nice pretty graphbar.)

 ---

-This unit uses **modified** JEDI headers.
+This unit uses **modified** JEDI sources.

 While the "C Syntax" is correct when utilizing SDL, the PASCAL needed some adjustment.

 It makes more sense to use similar syntax, if possible.
-Why this wasnt corrected is beyond me-
+Why the sources werent corrected is beyond me-

+SDL_GPU functions have been imported into the main units.
+The split was unneccessary.
+There is no optimization to be gained by it.

 ---